peterjcaulfield/emergent.systems/src/posts/bit-fields.md

 The React team are making use of bit fields to track component state within the new fibre architecture of ReactJS!
 Rather than using React internals as an example lets try with something simpler to learn how to work with a bit field.

 ---
+# Creating our own bit field
 Imagine we have an object containing the feature toggle state for an application:

 ```js